hemangdtu/hemangdtu/README.md

 ### **Hola, I'm Hemang Sinha** 👋

 ### 👨🏻‍💻 About Me
+🧑🏽‍💼 Currently I'm working as a SDE for a startup based in Gurugram, Haryana, India.\
-🎓 I'm an Engineering Physics final year student at Delhi Technological University.\
+🎓 I'm an Engineering Physics graduate from Delhi Technological University with a minor degree in Computer Engineering.\
 💡 Interested in working alongside like minded people enthusiastic about Flutter, Node.js or developing cutting edge tech.\
 🌱 I'm on track for enhancing my knowledge about Data Structures and Algorithms, backend development and System Design.\
 ⚡ In my free time, I pursue Photography and Graphic Designing as side hustles.\